-How do airsoft spring guns work?JAG Team
+How do airsoft spring guns work?Mar

 Spring Airsoft Guns are the most basic as well as the hardiest of the airsoft guns, as they are far less complex than the electric or chemical versions, though the basic working premise is the same for all varieties.
 Also known as a springer, these guns use a spring as the power source to propel the ammo towards the target.
 Spring airsoft guns are considered as good beginner guns owing to the simple mechanism, easy maintenance and cost effectiveness.
 They are available as airsoft pistols or airsoft rifles.

 How does it work?

 All airsoft guns work along the same principles, with spring models requiring a pump or cock action at each firing.
 This translates to a slower rate of fire making spring airsoft guns perfect for close quarter games.
 These guns are also the most reliable as they do not depend on electricity or gas, which is why they are perfect for entry level enthusiasts.

 Springers are equipped with tightly packed springs.
 When the spring is pulled back it is locked into a small locking ledge called a recess.
 When the trigger is pulled, the piston is released, which pushes the spring outward along with the air within the barrel to propel the BB out, at high speed.
 The ammo or BB stays locked within the recess until the trigger is pulled.
 To initiate another shot you must repeat the process of pulling the trigger or pumping the shotgun’s under grip.

 As these guns do not depend on electricity or chemicals they last longer, perfect as a back up gun if you have moved on passed the beginner level.
 They are still popular even today, despite there being more advanced options, as they are easy to maintain and use.
 As long as the spring is strong and tight airsoft spring guns will fire BBs at with accuracy and speed.
 However, as they are mechanical based, they do not come in fully automatic modes and offer only semi-automatic options.